2

 2426 James Place Unit 303, Langley, WA 98260

-Located in the highly desirable Useless Bay Golf & Country Club, this tastefully remodeled condo boasts thoughtful upgrades including granite countertops, a new gas cooktop, gorgeous acacia hardwood floors, and more.
-The main level offers a spacious entry with access to the oversized garage and an easy-flowing floor plan that features the upgraded kitchen with granite extending into the dining
+Located in the highly desirable Useless Bay Golf & Country Club, this tastefully remodeled condominium boasts thoughtful upgrades including granite countertops, a new gas cooktop, gorgeous acacia hardwood floors, and more.
+The main level offers a spacious entry with access to the oversized garage and an easy-flowing floor plan that features the upgraded kitchen with granite extending into the

 Barbara Taylor South Island Properties